Mkv47/Memory_Pattern_Scanner/README.md

 # Memory Pattern Scanner

-A C++ tool designed for scanning process memory to detect specific byte patterns.
+A C++ tool designed for scanning process memory on windows to detect specific byte patterns.
 Ideal for reverse engineering, debugging, and memory analysis.

 ## Features